-This charging scheme covers the financial periods 2016/17 and 2017/18 and the first review of the scheme will be completed before the end of the financial year 2017/18.
-Any proposed changes to the scheme (other than inflationary cost increases), will be subject to public consultation.
+The first charging scheme covers the financial periods 2015/16, 2016/17 and 2017/18.
+The first review of the charging scheme will therefore be completed before the end of the financial year 2017/18 and any proposed changes to the scheme (other than inflationary cost increases), will be subject to public consultation.

-Reservoir Regulatory Unit March 2016
+Reservoir Regulatory Unit September 2015